scipy-conference/scipy_proceedings/papers/scott_determan/vision_spreadsheet.rst

 This creates a slider with a default value of 128, a min value of 0 and a max value of 255.
 If you look in the cell controls pane on the left of the GUI, you will see a slider (see figure :ref:`slider`).
-You can use this slider to interactively change the parameter to the threshold parameter.
+You can use this slider to interactively change the parameter to the threshold function.

 .. figure:: slider.png
    :scale: 25%